-Southerners celebrate the inauguration of Jefferson Davis as the first president of the Confederate States of America.
+Some 10,000 people attend the inauguration of Jefferson Davis as the first president of the Confederate States of America.
+The ceremony features a grand procession and an inaugural address emphasizing independence.

 Exploring the most important 55 months in American history

-Southerners celebrate the inauguration of Jefferson Davis as the first president of the Confederate States of America.
+Some 10,000 people attend the inauguration of Jefferson Davis as the first president of the Confederate States of America.
+The ceremony features a grand procession and an inaugural address emphasizing independence.

-Delegates to the Georgia State Convention at Milledgeville vote 208 to 89 in favor of seceding from the Union.
+Georgia troops seized key points in the state before delegates to the Georgia State Convention at Milledgeville voted 208 to 89 to secede from the United States

-Treasury Secretary Howell Cobb became the first member of President James Buchanan’s cabinet to resign over the sectional crisis.
+Treasury Secretary Howell Cobb becomes the first member of President James Buchanan’s cabinet to resign over the sectional crisis.
 He would not be the last.

 The Florida legislature kicks off the month by meeting in special session to consider seceding from the Union.
 Other states would soon follow.